heistp/irtt/doc/irtt-client.md

 -n
 :   No test, connect to the server and validate test parameters but don't run
     the test

+\--stream-buflen=*len*
+:   Number of round trips to store in circular buffer for stream mode.
+Defaults
+    to 3 seconds of round trips based on interval.

 \--stats=*stats*
 :   Server stats on received packets (default *both*).
 Possible values: